-Connect with your Girl Scout council for site suggestions and for information on using a non-councilowned site.
+Connect with your Girl Scout council for site suggestions and for information on using a non-council-owned site.
 Search for campground locations at Reserve America.

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to check with the location in advance to ensure they are able to accommodate those with disabilities.
+Discover more about accessible campgrounds, services, and gear in this REI article: Guide to Adaptive Camping.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
-Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to 2023-2024 Safety Activity Checkpoints Page 53 of 215 fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Standard Safety Guidelines for general advice about expense.